-These carbonate zones lie beneath a thin veneer of gold-bearing volcanics that was the focus of much of the historical drilling on the Red Hill project, and stretches for four kilometers above the Iceberg gold deposit.
-The two zones are 200 to 250 meters wide, 25 to 70 meters thick with gold grades of 0.5 grams/T to greater than 5.0 grams/T. They have a combined overall strike length in excess of 1,100 meters, separated by an as-yet untested intervening gap of approximately 900 meters where no historical holes were drilled deep enough to penetrate to the carbonates.
+These carbonate zones lie beneath a thin veneer of gold-bearing volcanics that was the focus of much of the historical drilling on the Red Hill project.
+The zone of carbonates that host gold mineralization stretches for four kilometers and includes the two zone of the Iceberg gold deposit.
+The two zones are at least 200 to 250 meters wide, 25 to 70 meters thick with gold grades of 0.5 grams/T to greater than 5.0 grams/T. They have a combined overall strike length in excess of 1,100 meters, separated by an as-yet untested intervening gap of approximately 900 meters where no historical holes were drilled deep enough to penetrate to the carbonates.
 (See diagram at http://goo.gl/neaWz).
 Plans are being made to drill to the north and south and in the intervening gap of these two zones.

-Four of the five holes were targeted to extend the strike length of the Iceberg deposit.
+Four of the five holes drilled in the spring of 2013 were targeted to extend the strike length of the Iceberg deposit.
 As summarized in the table below three of those four holes returned favorable gold grades and intervals.
 The fifth hole, RHB-15, which was drilled 800 meters to the east of the Central zone to test for a possible parallel system had no significant gold values.